eeshwarib23/Azure-Salary-analysis/README.md

 Explore a collection of diverse data science projects showcasing machine learning, data analysis, and data visualization.
-Learn and innovate with real-world examples.

 Projects in this repository:
 1. Identifying Fraudulent Credit Card Transactions